opoku1968/Game-of-Chance/README.md

 - The images used in this project, including the logo, slider image, and historical photographs, are sourced from open-access repositories, historical archives, and public domain collections.
 The goal is to respect copyright and use images that are freely available for public use.

-- The logo image ("assets/images/ya.png")  sourced from Google Images.
+- The logo image is sourced from Google Images.